A pathogen is something that causes disease. Germs that live in human blood and can cause disease in humans are called bloodborne pathogens.

 - Hepatitis B virus (HBV) and hepatitis C virus (HCV).
 These viruses cause infections and liver damage.

 - HIV (human immunodeficiency virus).
-This virus can cause AIDS.
+This virus causes AIDS.

-You can get sick with HBV, HCV, or HIV if you are stuck with a needle or other sharp object that has touched the blood or other body fluids of a person who has one of these infections.
+You can be infected with HBV, HCV, or HIV if you are stuck with a needle or other sharp object that has touched the blood or bodily fluids of a person who has one of these infections.

-These infections can also spread if infected blood or bloody body fluids touch mucous membranes or an open skin sore or cut.
+These infections can also spread if infected blood or bloody bodily fluids touch mucous membranes or an open sore or cut.
 Mucous membranes are the moist parts of your body, such as in your eyes, nose, and mouth.

-- Most of the time, hepatitis B gets better on its own and does not need to be treated.
-But some people develop a long-term infection and have liver damage from it.
+- Hepatitis B often gets better on its own and does not need to be treated.
+Some people develop a long-term infection that leads to liver damage.

 - Most people who become infected with hepatitis C develop a long-term infection.
 After many years, they often have liver damage.

-After someone is infected with HIV, the HIV virus stays in the body.
-It will slowly harm or destroy the immune system.
+After someone is infected with HIV, the virus stays in the body.
+It slowly harms or destroys the immune system.
 Your immune system fights disease and helps you heal.
-When it is weak, you are more likely to get sick from other infections, including ones that would not normally cause you to be sick.
+When it is weakened by HIV, you are more likely to get sick from other infections, including ones that would not normally cause you to be sick.

 Treatment can help people with all of these infections.

-Hepatitis B can be prevented by vaccines.
-But there is no vaccine to prevent hepatitis C, HIV, or AIDS.
+Hepatitis B can be prevented by a vaccine.
+But there is no vaccine to prevent hepatitis C or HIV.

-If you are stuck with a needle, get blood in your eye, or had other exposure to a bloodborne pathogen:
+If you are stuck with a needle, get blood in your eye, or are exposed to any bloodborne pathogen:

 - Wash the area.
 Use soap and water on your skin.
 If your eye is exposed, use running water only.